-Also, in this book you will find these blue notices:
+Also, in this book you will find these notices:

 These mean there is something that could damage your vehicle.
-In the blue notice area, we tell you about something that can damage your vehicle.
+In the notice area, we tell you about something that can damage your vehicle.
 Many times, this damage would not be covered by your warranty, and it could be costly.
 But the notice will tell you what to do to help avoid the damage.

 When you read other manuals, you might see CAUTION and NOTICE warnings in different colors or in different words.
-In this manual, we've used the familiar words and colors that Oldsmobile has used for years.

 You'll also see warning labels on your vehicle.
-They use the same colors, and the words CAUTION or NOTICE.
+They use yellow for cautions, blue for notices and the words CAUTION or NOTICE.